Cattle Co.

 The Beef

-Ranch-raised Beefmaster, Beefmaster-Charolais, and Beefmaster-Wagyu cross.
+Ranch-raised Beefmaster-Charolais and Beefmaster-Wagyu cross.
 Halves and wholes, available in a limited annual harvest.

 The Herd